Pedro Martínez (tennis): 2021: French Open semifinal & top 100 in doubles, first singles ATP final

 Martínez reached the third round of the 2021 Australian Open in singles for the first time at this Major, defeating Emil Ruusuvuori, his second showing at this level in his career.

 At the 2021 French Open he reached the semifinals as alternate in doubles with fellow Spaniard Pablo Andujar, with whom he also made his Grand Slam doubles debut as a pair at the 2021 Australian Open.
-They defeated the 14th seeded Belgians Sander Gillé/Joran Vliegen in the third round and the pair of Rohan Bopanna/Franko Skugor in the quarterfinals.
+They defeated the 14th seeded Belgians Sander Gillé/Joran Vliegen in the third round and the pair of Rohan Bopanna/Franko Škugor in the quarterfinals.
 They entered the tournament as a replacement alternate pair for the top seeds Nikola Mektić/Mate Pavić.
-As a result Martínez made his top 100 debut in doubles at world No. 95 for the first time in his career on 14 June 2021.
+As a result, Martínez made his top 100 debut in doubles at world No. 95 on 14 June 2021.

-On his debut, Martínez reached the third round of the 2021 Wimbledon Championships in singles for the first time in his career, defeating 13th seed Gael Monfils, his third showing in the third round of a Grand Slam.
+During the grass season, Martínez reached the third round of the 2021 Wimbledon Championships in singles for the first time in his career, defeating 13th seed Gael Monfils, his third showing in the third round of a Major.

 Martínez reached his first ATP final at the 2021 Generali Open Kitzbühel where he was defeated by Casper Ruud.
 He secured the biggest win of his career when he overcame world No. 16 Roberto Bautista Agut en route to the championship match.
 He also reached the semifinals at the same tournament partnering Marc Polmans.
 As a result he reached a new career-high singles ranking of world No. 76 and a doubles ranking of No. 88 on 2 August 2021.

 At the 2021 US Open he recorded his first win at this Major over James Duckworth to reach the second round.
 After winning the Challenger in Seville, he reached a career high ranking of world No. 59 on 13 September 2021.

-At the 2021 Kremlin Cup he was defeated by Marin Cilic in only the second quarterfinal of the season and third in his career at ATP level.
+At the 2021 Kremlin Cup he was defeated by Marin Čilić in only the second quarterfinal of the season and third in his career at ATP level.
 He reached a career-high singles ranking of No. 58 on 25 October 2021.
 At the same tournament, he also reached the semifinals partnering Ilya Ivashka.
 As a result he returned to a doubles ranking of No. 87 on 25 October 2021 tied with his best ranking thus far.